ReDI-School/ber-dcp-intro-to-computer-science/content/docs/git/ide.md

 ### 4. Complete the tasks in the README.md file from the repository you have just created.

-In the [README.md file](https://github.com/ReDI-School/spring-2021-intro-to-programming-md-journal/blob/main/README.md) from the repo you have just copied there is a section called `## TASKS`.
+In the [README.md file](https://github.com/ReDI-School/autumn-2021-intro-to-programming-md-journal/blob/main/README.md) from the repo you have just copied there is a section called `## TASKS`.
 Go slowly one by one and complete them by marking them with a `X`

 ### 5. Adding and committing some changes

 Once completed! let's make the world know about our recipes.
-This activity should remind you a bit of the directory "maze" exploration activity that we did with Ergün last week.

 - Check the status of the repository via `git status`.
 If you do not see something that says you deleted a file, please ask someone in your group or a teacher for help before moving on.
 - Stage the changes by running `git add .` or `git add --all` and check the status again to make sure the changes have shown up in your staging area.
 They should be green